kua23/picoCTF/README.md

 `picoCTF{549698}`

 ## ARMssembly 0
 What is an ARM first?
 It is a family of CPUs based on reduced instruction set computer(RISC) architecture.
 They have two main states where they can operate: Instructions state and Thumb state.
 According to a writeup which I followed, this ctf could have been used by either reading the assembly code or by cross compiling it.
-This ctf is based on cross compiling ARM assembly on x86, where x86 is a damily of complex instruction set computer.
+This ctf is based on cross compiling ARM assembly on x86, where x86 is a family of complex instruction set computer(CISC).
 Thus for cross compiling it, we need to install a cross compiler using
-``sudo apt install binutils-aarch64-linux-gnu`` and then from there, inn order to cross compile it, we use:
+``sudo apt install binutils-aarch64-linux-gnu`` and then from there, in order to cross compile it, we use:
 ```
 aarch64-linux-gnu-as -o chall.o chall.S
 aarch64-linux-gnu-gcc -static -o chall chall.o